-3.4.4 Bit-Reversed Addressing Code Example
+3.6.4 Bit-Reversed Addressing Code Example

-The following code example reads a series of 16 data words and writes the data to a new location in bit-reversed order.
+The code shown in Example 3-6 reads a series of 16 data words and writes the data to a new location in bit-reversed order.
 W0 is the read address pointer and W1 is the write address pointer subject to bit-reverse modification.